MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/convert-text-to-speech-cognitive-services.md

 # Convert text to speech with Cognitive Services Speech

-In this tutorial, you will add Cognitive Services Speech to an existing Express.js app for the purpose of adding conversion from text to speech using the Cognitive Services Speech service.
+In this tutorial, add Cognitive Services Speech to an existing Express.js app to add conversion from text to speech using the Cognitive Services Speech service.
 Converting text to speech allows you to provide audio without the cost of manually generating the audio.

 ## Application architecture